johnliu-tw/conductivity-evaluation/README.md

 npm start
 ```

 This command will launch a server locally.
-Access the application through your browser at http://localhost:3000.
+Access the application through your browser at http://localhost:3000 or the port you set in the `.env`.

 ## Usage Instructions
 ### Inputting Grid Data